poshjosh/chinomsoikwuagwu.com/2020/03/09/AWS_Certified-Solutions-Architect-Associate_Part-3_Storage-services.md

 - EBS is block level storage from one AWS service to another

 - __EBS Volume Types__:

+- SSD-backed volumes optimized for transactional workloads involving frequent read/write operations with small I/O size, where the dominant performance attribute is IOPS

+- HDD-backed volumes optimized for large streaming workloads where throughput (measured in MiB/s) is a better performance measure than IOPS

   * Magnetic, slowest, cheapest
     - Standard (54 rpm like in computer hard drive)